MonGhimire/GIT-Practise2/README.md

 # GIT-Practise2
 practicing GIT 101.

-created repo in github,
+Monika created repo in github, cloned the repo in local and made sm changes. git add. git commit -a "..." #Commits the changes

-cloned the repo in local and made sm changes. git add. git commit -m "..."
+Dipesh clones the repo and pushes his commit